W3C-Context-Graph-Community-Group/Charter/README.md

 ## Decisions and Amendments

 The group prioritizes iterative development and testable outputs.
 Decisions will be made through consensus where possible.
 Where consensus cannot be reached, the Chair may call for a group vote, requiring a simple majority of participants who have expressed a position.
 The initial Chair is Ron Itelman, as proposer of the Community Group.
-The founding Chair serves for the duration of the group unless they resign or are removed through the W3C Community Group Process.
-The founding Chair may appoint co-Chairs.
-Co-Chairs serve at the founding Chair's discretion.

-### Group Chair Authority

-The Group Chair maintains the group-level glossary and binding definitions that all committees align to.
-Committees may extend these definitions internally for their own work, but their public-facing specifications and deliverables must be consistent with the group-level glossary.
-The Group Chair may update the glossary at any time; substantive changes will be communicated to the group mailing list.

-Steering committee chairs are appointed by the Group Chair and serve at the Group Chair's discretion.
-The Group Chair may remove a steering committee chair at any time if, in the Chair's judgment, the committee's work is not aligned with the charter, the protocol's design principles, or the group's operational needs.
-Removal will be communicated respectfully and with stated reasoning.
-The Group Chair may appoint a replacement or leave the position open for recruitment.

-### Charter Ratification

-This charter is presented in draft form at the group's inaugural meeting and will remain in draft through the initial operating period.
-The Group Chair may make corrections, clarifications, and refinements to the draft charter during this period — including typographical fixes, structural reorganization, and language improvements — without requiring a vote.
+Additional or successor Chairs may be appointed by consensus or majority vote of the group participants.

-The formal ratification process will begin at the group's first quarterly meeting.
-At that time, the Chair will call for a 14-day feedback period during which participants may submit principled objections via the group's public mailing list or GitHub repository.
+This charter is presented in draft form at the group's inaugural meeting.
+Participants have 14 days from the date of that meeting to submit feedback or principled objections via the group's public mailing list or GitHub repository.
 If no principled objections are received within that period, the charter is ratified by consensus.
 If principled objections are received, the Chair will address them through revision or call a group vote, requiring two-thirds of votes cast to approve the charter.
 Once ratified, substantive amendments follow the same process: 14-day notice, consensus or two-thirds vote.
-Non-substantive corrections (typos, formatting, link updates) may be made by the Group Chair at any time.